fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 People will be all gathered in a white space without mountains naked.
 And they will have to handle between each other all their debts, all unfinished business.

-Every criminal every tyrant will be marked and stamped. everyone's sin will be revealed unless Allah choses to hide some of them. everyone will come out of their graves.
+Every criminal every tyrant will be marked and stamped. everyone's sin will be revealed unless Allah choses to hide some of them.

-Jinns and every animal will be resurrected as well.

-The prophet (ﷺ   ) said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
+The prophet ﷺ   said As we all come back, the earth is flattened out of the glory and obedience to Allah SWT and each and every single person will not be able to move from the spot that they are standing in the place of assembly.
 And I would be the first person to be called to Allah and fall in prostration.

-When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this " I swear by Allah Jibreel never saw Allah before that Day.
+When I raise my head and suddenly see Jibreel (as) on the right side of the Most Merciful and you know what he says in this "I swear by Allah Jibreel never saw Allah before that Day."

 People will hear Jahannah roar and it will have desire to take the sinners.